WebAssembly/spec/document/core/appendix/implementation.rst

 * the nesting depth of :ref:`structured control instructions <syntax-instr-control>`
 * the number of :ref:`label indices <syntax-labelidx>` in a |BRTABLE| instruction
 * the number of instructions in a :ref:`constant <valid-constant>` :ref:`expression <syntax-expr>`
+* the number of instructions between a :ref:`branch instruction <syntax-br>` and its target
+* the nesting depth of blocks between a :ref:`branch instruction <syntax-br>` and its target
 * the length of the array in a |ARRAYNEWFIXED| instruction
 * the length of an :ref:`element segment <syntax-elem>`
 * the length of a :ref:`data segment <syntax-data>`